pinkavat/pQueue/README.md

 ```

 ### Queue operations

-+The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
+-The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
-+The pQueue is a min-queue: elements with lower priority will be returned first.
+-The pQueue is a min-queue: elements with lower priority will be returned first.

 Add new elements with
 ```